Aaron-Junker/windows-uwp.de-de/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="corrective-action"></a>Maßnahmen

-Aktualisieren Sie den JavaScript-Hintergrundcode so, dass „Close()“ richtig aufgerufen wird.
+Aktualisieren Sie den JavaScript-Hintergrundcode so, dass „Close()” richtig aufgerufen wird.

 ## <a name="related-topics"></a>Verwandte Themen